 Nothing kills the creative process like having to wait.
-In most digital studios, you get an idea and go.
+In most digital studios, you'll find very little of that.
+Get an idea and go.

 Run, Don't Walk

 Digital recorders can jump to any spot in a song in a heartbeat.
 As soon as you tell the recorder where you want to go, you're there.
 You don't have to fast-forward or rewind as you would on a VCR or cassette deck.